 Online life insurance calculators and online comparison sites are not sophisticated enough to understand the nature of your job and provide an accurate life insurance quote.
 It can also be incredibly time-consuming having to phone around every insurance company yourself.
 An independent life insurance specialist will be able to do all of the research on your behalf and they have the knowledge and experience to put you in touch with the best insurer for your own personal circumstances.

-An independent specialist can also guide you through the application forms, chase the insurance company on your behalf and even help you to put it into trust, meaning any claim is paid swiftly and directly to your dependants without the need for inheritance tax.
+An independent specialist can also guide you through the application forms, chase the insurance company on your behalf and even help you to put it into trust, meaning any claim is paid swiftly and directly to your dependants to provide financial security without the need for inheritance tax.
 We have summarised the reasons why you should use an independent specialist below

 Why it is best to buy life insurance through an independent specialist